nguyenvanhaibk92/Fa23---INTRO-TO-MACHINE-LEARNING/README.md

 Teaching assistant: Mr. Hai Nguyen
 ## Contents

-The course focus on fundamental topics in machine learning,
+The course focuses on fundamental topics in machine learning

 ## Sylabus
+See on the Canvas

 ## Contact